Tech Rap: Ask Como Audio

 - Can I leave the external adapter plugged in all the time in my Amico?

-We advise against this.
-The protection circuitry in Amico will prevent overcharging of the battery pack.
-However, it is a good idea to run the battery down and fully charge it about every 4-5 months to keep the battery properly conditioned.
+The protection circuitry in Amico will prevent overcharging of the battery pack should you leave Amico mostly plugged in.
+However, it’s a good idea to run the battery down and fully charge it about every 5 or 6 months to keep the battery properly conditioned.

 - My Amico battery pack isn’t charging.
 What can I do?

-If the battery is not used regularly (see FAQ #5 above) it could develop a charging issue, or if the battery pack is greater than 5-6 years old, it might need to be replaced.
-With the Amico playing an Internet radio station at volume 2, plug in the external adapter and let it play for 3-4 hours.
+If the battery is not used regularly (see FAQ #5 above) it could develop a charging issue.
+To “jump start” the battery, with the Amico playing an Internet radio station at volume 3, plug in the external adapter and let it play non-stop for 4 hours.
 At the end of that time the Amico battery should be fully charged.
-Run it down and then charge it up again as you normally would.
+Run it down and then charge it up again as you normally would to recondition it.

-When the Amico is off and not plugged in, it is essentially dead, which is why there nothing is shown on the display and it will not respond to the remote control.
-This was done to preserve battery power, as the display requires a large amount of power in standby mode, as does the internal Wi-Fi module.
-This is noted in large, bold text on page 5 of the Amico owner’s manual.
-This also explains why the Como Control app will not work with Amico when Amico is off and not plugged in.
+When the Amico is off and not plugged in to its power supply, it is essentially dead, which is why nothing is shown on the display and it will not respond to the remote control.
+This was done deliberately to preserve battery power, as the internal Wi-Fi module and display require a large amount of power in standby mode.
+Otherwise, you would have to charge Amico quite often.
+This behavior is noted in large, bold text on page 5 of the Amico owner’s manual available on our website under “Support”.
+This also explains why the free Como Control app will not work with Amico when Amico is off and not plugged in.